Cambridge Healthtech Institute’s Ninth Annual

 We have developed an unnatural base pair and recently reported its use in E. coli to create the first semi-synthetic organism that stores increased genetic information.
 Recent progress will be discussed that has resulted in a healthy semi-synthetic organism capable of the indefinite storage of multiple unnatural base pair.
 Progress toward the retrieval of that information via transcription and translation will also be discussed.

-12:15 pm Sponsored Presentation (Opportunity Available)
+12:15 pm Sponsored Presentation to be Announced

 12:45 Session Break